Run the whole Data Agent on your own infrastructure.

 The single Rust binary that ships the whole thing.

-A few things stay in the managed cloud — the infrastructure, the billing, and the optional managed LLM pool.
-None of it is required to run Tablize; it's just the convenient version for teams that don't want to operate the platform themselves.
+A few things live only in the managed cloud — the infrastructure, the billing, and the optional managed LLM pool.
+None of it is required to run Tablize; it's the convenient version for teams that don't want to operate the platform themselves.

 Managed Fly.io infrastructure